 |Four People (Two are kids)||$24,858|

-Poverty guidelines are more often used for determining financial eligibility for Medicaid and the Children’s Health Insurance Program.
+Poverty guidelines are more often used for administrative purposes, such as determining financial eligibility for Medicaid and the Children’s Health Insurance Program.
 Though often confused with thresholds, they are slightly different measures.
 They are issued each year by the U.S. Department of Health and Human Services.

 |Family Size||Poverty Guidelines|